ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 Once this process complete you should see no error messages from "vagrant_cluster_launch.pl".
 If so, you are ready to use your cluster/node.

+If you want to launch multiple clusters, make sure to specify different target directory each time!

 #### Step - Log In To Node/Cluster